-The average insolation only tells some of the story.
+Surface temperatures depend on more than just the average insolation.
 The substrate is able store the heat accumulated during the day or summer and release it during night or winter, an ability quantified by its thermal inertia.
 Thermal inertia dampens and retards the response of the surface temperature to insolation, and raises the mean temperatures (Spencer 1989).
 The effects are very different on diurnal and seasonal timescales.
 Using the definition of Spencer (1989), the sub-surface thermal wave has a characteristic skin depth $Z = \Gamma/(\rho c \sqrt{\omega})$, where Γ is the thermal inertia, ρ is density, c is the specific heat, and ω is frequency (2π /period).
-The importance of the thermal inertia is parameterized by $\Theta = \Gamma \sqrt{\omega}/(\epsilon \sigma T{SS}^3)$, where ε is emissivity, σ is the Stephan-Boltzmann constant, and T{SS} is the temperature in instantaneous equilibrium with the normal insolation (Spencer 1989).
-For small values of Θ , the temperature responds quickly to changes in insolation, and little heat is conducted into or out of the subsurface.
-For large values of Θ , subsurface conduction is comparable to the peak-to-peak variation in the solar heating, and the temperature variation is more uniform with time.
-For the CH4-rich and non-volatile terrain types, Lellouch et al. (2011, 2016) report low diurnal thermal inertia of 16-26 J s^{-1/2} m-2 K-1 (tiu).
-This is much smaller than the thermal inertia for solid ices near 40 K (Spencer & Moore 1992), whether H2O (2200 tiu), N2 (530 tiu), or CH4 (630 tiu).
+The importance of the thermal inertia is parameterized by $\Theta = \Gamma\sqrt{\omega}/(\epsilon\sigma T{SS}^3)$, where ε is emissivity, σ is the Stephan-Boltzmann constant, and T{SS} is the temperature in instantaneous equilibrium with the normal insolation (Spencer 1989).
+For small values of Θ ($\Theta \ll 1$), the temperature responds quickly to changes in insolation, and little heat is conducted into or out of the subsurface.
+For large values of Θ ($\Theta \gg 4$), subsurface conduction is small.
+While Γ , ρ , and c are properties of the material (including porosity), Z and Θ additionally depend on the forcing timescale.

+From the change in observed thermal emission as Pluto rotates, Lellouch et al. (2011, 2016) reported low diurnal thermal inertia of $\Gamma = 16-26 \text{ J s}^{-1/2} \text{ m}^{-2} \text{ K}^{-1}$ (tiu) for the CH4-rich and non-volatile terrain types.
+The thermal inertia for the N2-rich terrain types could not be measured from this data, since the temperature of the N2-rich terrain are nearly isothermal over a Pluto day, regardless of the thermal inertia (e.g., Young 2012).
+The thermal inertia derived for the CH4-rich and non-volatile terrains was much smaller than the thermal inertia for solid ices near 40 K (Spencer & Moore 1992), whether H2O (2200 tiu), N2 (530 tiu), or CH4 (630 tiu).
 The diurnal skin depths are ~1 cm (for a near-surface thermal inertial of 20 tiu), and so the reported thermal inertia relates to the thermophysical properties of the top-most layers.
 The small thermal inertia implies a substrate with high porosity at the top-most layers of Pluto's surface (Carson et al. 2005).
-The much larger seasonal thermal waves can penetrate deeper into the high thermal inertia substrate.
-Several models predict much larger seasonal thermal inertias, for example 800 tiu (Bertrand and Forget 2016), for which the seasonal skin depth is 40 m.
+The seasonal thermal wave penetrates deeper into the substrate, below this high-porosity crust.
+Several models predict much larger thermal inertias at the depths probed by the seasonal wave.
+For example, Bertrand and Forget 2016 favor 800 tiu, for which the seasonal skin depth is 40 m.